A Gift in your Will:

 Once your loved ones are taken care of, if you wish to make a charitable gift to the Royal Marines Charity, a legacy gift of any value will make a huge difference to us.

 When you leave a legacy gift in your Will it is not binding in any way and you can change your mind at any point.
 If you already have a written Will but are considering making an amendment or addition, you may well be able to do so by writing a codicil rather than re-writing a new Will.

 Your will tells everyone what should happen to your money, possessions, and property after you die (your estate).
 If you do not leave a will, the law decides how your estate is passed on, and this might not be in line with your wishes.
 For some people, the idea of visiting a solicitor to discuss issues such as their personal wealth (or perceived lack of it) and eventual death is a daunting prospect – and often enough to find excuses to put off making a will until another day.

-The Royal Marines Charity are piloting writing a legally binding will which is both easy and affordable through Farewill – a digital will provider.
+Through Farewill – a digital will provider you can write a legally binding will which is both easy and affordable (please check their website for fees).
+Farewill is a digital will provider.

 If you are interested in leaving a gift to The Royal Marines Charity in your will, please don’t hesitate to get in touch with our team today.
 We know that your will is personal, but setting up a legacy is straightforward, and our team is here to answer any questions you may have.

 To have an informal chat or seek advice on legacy giving for The Royal Marines Charity please email Chris Hirst or call 023 9387 1565.
 Alternatively you can speak to your Solicitor or professional advisor.

 - A pecuniary gift is a gift of a fixed amount of money.